 Why I don't get them:

 As always, prioritize your R. Q is most important to upgrade, but upgrade E as needed.
-W is less important so max it last.
+W is less important so max it after maxing Q.

-Alistar's passive makes him deal AOE damage to everything around him, including turrets, for a couple seconds after every time he uses a skill.
+Alistar's passive makes him able to move through units and deal a small amount of AOE damage to everything around him, including turrets, for 3 seconds after every time he uses a skill.
 When you're killing creeps by yourself or taking a turret, be sure to time your Q, W, and E skills so that you get the full effect of Trample.
 Be careful NOT to Trample an enemy if you're at a turret and just want the turret, because it will cause the turret to attack you if you do.
-Also, try your best not to heal around enemy minions in the laning phase so you don't hurt them and push the lane and potentialy make your carry lose a minion kill or two.
+Try not to trample around enemy minions if you're not pushing, as it might cause your ADC to miss CS.
+Trample is useful for Pulverizing, first, then stepping behind the enemy to Headbutt backwards into your team.
+It also helps you get around team fights easier to be in the position you want.
+When running from enemies, do so running through minions to block the ones chasing you that will probably have to go around the minions -- just make sure you proc your passive when doing so.

 This is Alistar's most important skill, and half of the Q/W and W/Q combos that make Alistar what he is.
 Your Q, Pulverize, is an AOE knock-up which cannot have its duration reduced like other forms of CC.
 If you are close enough to an enemy, you can use this skill first, and then your W to Headbutt them backwards into your team.
 It can also be used second in the combo, by Headbutting someone first into a wall and then Pulverizing.
 Also, if you press Q as your Headbutt animation starts, you can knock them up the moment Headbutt lands.
 This is hard to do, and provides less total stun duration than headbutting into a wall.
 When possible, make sure to headbutt someone into a wall for maximum effect!
 Max Pulverize first, but upgrade Triumphant Roar when needed.
-Get Pulverize first if you need to leash for your jungler or if there's an invasion; otherwise, get it at level 2 or 3.
+Get Pulverize at level 1.

 This skill causes Alistar to fly towards an enemy, and knock them backwards.
 If they are knocked into a wall, they are stunned and unable to move for the duration that Headbutt would have lasted.
-I talked much about it in the above paragraph, so here I'll talk about skill order.
-You should get Headbutt first if noone is invading your jungle and you don't need to leash, because it's easier to harass with than Pulverize is.
-You should max Headbutt last because it already has a lower cooldown than Pulverize.
-If you got Pulverize first, get Headbutt at 2 or 3, depending on if you need Triumphant Roar at 2 or not.
-Headbutt can also be used to knock champions and minions over walls, so when trying to knock them into the wall try to make sure they aren't going to go over it -- unless you wanted them to!
+Because of this, try to Headbutt into a wall if you can -- but make sure you don't knock them OVER the wall (unless, of course, that's ideal).
+You should max Headbutt after Pulverize because it already has a lower cooldown than Pulverize.
+Get Headbutt at level 2 or 3, depending on if you need Triumphant Roar at 2 or not.

 This is an AOE heal that heals all champions and minions around you with a short cooldown.
 The downside?
 The heal is really lousy.
 But it adds up!
 Triumphant Roar's cooldown is reduced each time a minion is killed, making it really easy to basically spam it.
 When everyone around you isn't at full health, use it to heal them.
 When pushing a lane, use it to heal your own minions.
 When you're attacking minions or a turret, use it to proc Trample.
 When an ally is about to kill an enemy champion and you can't get there in time to help, use it to get an assist!
-You should use Triumphant Roar as much as possible, and this is why I get Chalice of Harmony every game, because the mana cost for this skill is ridiculous (and just got higher).
+You should use Triumphant Roar as much as possible, and this is one of the reasons why I like Talisman of Ascension, because the mana cost for this skill is ridiculous.
+Try not to heal ally minions in lane unless you're wanting to push the lane.
+It can also be used to deny the enemy ADC from getting CS, but it's harder to do this and doesn't always work (in fact, could even backfire if they were going to miss otherwise but you stop them!).
 Get this skill at level 2 if you need it, otherwise, wait until 3.
 Upgrade it as needed.
 If you're being harassed more you'll need a higher level, or if you and/or your ally has low health.
-If you don't need to upgrade it, just get Q instead.
+If you don't need to upgrade it, just upgrade Q instead, then W.

 A must-have on most champions, in my opinion...but especially on Alistar.
 With Flash, you can instantly catch up to enemies to Pulverize them or Flash past them to Headbutt backwards into your team.
 A great skill for running, an even better skill for chasing.
 Can also be used to Flash in to Headbutt an enemy to finish them off, or Flash away when turret-diving.
 Flash has just so many uses, you simply can't pass it up.